zekrom-vale/DynamicSpawn/README.md

 # DynamicSpawn
 Adds Species to spawn in vanilla maps.
-Run `replace.ps1` to change the values.
+Run `replace.ps1` (You might have to right click and select `Run with PowerShell`) to change the values.
 No policy change is required.
 * First value is to replace stuff like the space ships and space station.
 * The second value is used in cultist and space labs.